 Allow facilitators the flexibility to move around.
 You want them to not only lead the program, but become part of it.
 That way, the facilitator can model behavior, lead discussions, help out, and answer questions.
 This lightens the mood and removes the stigma of facilitator as all-knowing authority figure, thus establishing a more relaxed environment and allowing adult caregivers to take on roles of intellectual authority when appropriate.

-AFTER: These following photos show how pulling the facilitator (in the red vest) out from behind a table allows him to roam, help out as needed, chat with visitors, and engage passers-by:
+AFTER: The two photos above show how pulling the facilitator (in the red vest) out from behind a table allows him to roam, help out as needed, chat with visitors, and engage passers-by.

 Is your set-up and environment adjustable to the needs of a diverse and ever-changing audience?